VI. General Guidelines on Contracts and Biddable Work

 - Receive 5% off the entire master bill

-- Double meeting manager points
+- Quad meeting manager points with no maximum

-- Up to 15 complimentary 6x10 exhibit tables, podiums and easels for each meeting room
+- Up to 15 complimentary 6x10 exhibit tables, podiums, and easels for each meeting room

 - Complimentary receiving/handling of packages if received no sooner than 72 hours prior to arrival date of meeting